johneastman/boomerang_go/README.md

 * [Syntax](docs/syntax.md)
 * [Builtin Functions](docs/builtins.md)

+## License
+This project is licensed under the [MIT License](LICENSE).

 ## Development Notes
+Notes related to development.
+For example, notes on how to contribute, project design/structure, previous features and/or why they were removed, etc. Anything that a developer or contributer may find helpful to know.

+This section is a work in progress.

 ### Language vs. Program Errors
 There are two types of errors: Language Errors and Program Errors.
 Language errors are caused by users writing Boomerang code, such as syntax errors, evaluation errors, etc. These errors are created with `utils.CreateError` in `utils.go`.